-4.5.
+4.4.2.
 Consultation Panel

-Some of the associated partners are part of the consultation panel.
-The consultation panel is coordinated by the Mediterranean Regional Office of the European Forest Institute (EFIMED).
-The consultation panel has participated in the definition of MEDfOR contents according to their perception of professional needs as well as in the promotion of the MEDfOR programme.
-It has also allow to enhance and strengthen the interaction of MEDfOR with stakeholders and the Mediterranean forest community.
-It includes key stakeholders such as:
+Some of the associated partners are key stakeholders of the consultation panel.
+They have participated in the definition of MEDfOR contents according to their perception of professional needs as well as in the promotion of the MEDfOR programme.